 Seeking a straightforward, family-friendly outing?
 Plan a trip to the casual Sol Duc Hot Springs Resort on the Olympic Peninsula.
 Located 40 minutes west of Port Angeles, the resort is open from late March until mid-October and offers access to three mineral pools ranging from 99-104°F and one freshwater pool varying seasonably between 50-85°F. Each mineral pool is closed twice daily for a resting period to ensure health and safety and is drained nightly for cleaning.

-Visiting Sol Duc is certainly doable as a long day trip or consider reserving a few nights in one of their cozy and comfortable 32 cabins.
+Visiting Sol Duc is certainly doable as a long day trip or you can make it a longer stay by reserving one of their cozy and comfortable 32 cabins.
 The resort offers dining, a gift shop, massage services, and a small grocery store.
 If you decide to stay, know that Sol Duc is more casual than a 5-star resort experience.
 There are no TVs, radios, telephones, or internet here.
 The perfect place to unplug, relax, and soak!

 In 1916, sparks from a defective chimney flue ignited the resort roof and in just a matter of hours the whole property had burned to the ground.
 Over the years additional cabins and buildings were constructed and in 1966 the National Park Service purchased the resort and incorporated it into Olympic National Park.
 In the 1980s the facilities were completely rebuilt.

 Sol Duc can be busy in summer so consider an early season or weekday visit.
-I recently went on a weekday and though it was still a bit busier than I normally prefer, the crowds were relaxed and there was plenty of space to enjoy the pools.
+I visited on a week in April of 2016 and though it was still a bit busier than I normally prefer, the crowds were relaxed and there was plenty of space to enjoy the pools.